sictweb/bti425-2020/notes/security-add-to-server.md

 1. Add security features to the web service/API, and
 2. Add security features to an Angular app

-This document focuses on the first point, adding security features to the web service/API.
-A [separate document](security-add-to-app) focuses on the second point.
+This document focuses on the first task, adding security features to the web service/API.
+A [separate document](security-add-to-app) focuses on the second task.

 The following is a simplified box-and-line drawing of the new and desired configuration.
 It shows the new security-related code assets and their relationships.